Freezing Aloe Vera and Its Impressive Benefits

-This is where the importance of freezing comes in.
+This is where the importance of freezing aloe vera comes in.

-It’s a simple process with numerous benefits for taking care of your skin and preserving your health.
+It’s a simple process with numerous skincare and general health benefits.

-However, if it is exposed to cold, UV rays, wind, dust, and other elements, the gel can lose effectiveness.
+However, when exposed to cold, UV rays, wind, dust, and other elements, the gel can lose its potency.

-There are also other methods of preserving the gel, such as canning it in a mason jar.
+There are also other simple methods of preserving the gel, like warming it and putting it in a heat-retaining container.

-- To freeze the aloe vera, the first thing that you will have to do is gather the aloe vera leaves.
+- First, to freeze aloe vera, gather the aloe vera leaves.

 Aloe grows two or three times per year.
 You should pick the leaves during the first growth of the year.

-- After gathering the leaves, you then need to take off the skin.
-You should use a sharp knife to do this.
-Be careful so you don’t damage the gel inside.
+- Then, after gathering the leaves, remove the skin.
+Use a sharp knife and make sure you don’t damage the gel inside.

-- When you’ve taken the skin off, you need to put the gel in a plastic container.
-The best container to use would be an ice tray with multiple separate compartments.
-Since it’s a mold, the gel will conveniently form to fit the space.
+- Once you’ve removed the skin, put the gel in a plastic container.
+The best container to use is an ice tray with multiple separate compartments.
+Since it’s a mold, the gel will conveniently take on its shape.

-- By doing this, you can keep the gel for as long as you want.
+- By doing this, you can preserve the gel for as long as you want.

 Freezing aloe vera provides many benefits.
-The fact that it keeps its properties is just one reason to do this.
+The fact that it keeps its properties is just one reason to do it.

 It also keeps the consistency of the gel.